 Weigh tapes are about 90% accurate, if you want a 100% accurate way of measuring your horse then you can take him to a specialist equine weighbridge.
 This will give you his exact weight but you do need to be able to travel to the weighbridge so it’s not always a viable option.

 Can I just feed my horse more sugar?

 Horses do need a certain amount of sugar in their diet, although there’s no definitive answer to how much.
-You’ll find there’s plenty of natural sugar (known as non saturated carbohydrates) in foods such grass, cereals and most horse feeds.
+You’ll find there’s plenty of natural sugar (known as non-saturated carbohydrates) in foods such as grass, cereals, and most horse feeds.
 Topping his diet up with pure sugar though isn’t a good idea for lots of reasons.
-1) Horse’s have a delicate digestive system when it comes to sugar and too much can led to a fermentation process which decreases the gut’s pH balance and can ultimately lead to colic or laminitis.
-2) Too much sugar can alter your horse’s blood sugar levels which can effect his ability to deal with insulin 3) Obviously horses can’t clean their teeth so too much pure sugar can result in problems with their teeth.
+1) Horses have a delicate digestive system when it comes to sugar and too much can lead to a fermentation process that decreases the gut’s pH balance and can ultimately lead to colic or laminitis.
+2) Too much sugar can alter your horse’s blood sugar levels which can affect his ability to deal with insulin 3) Obviously horses can’t clean their teeth so too much pure sugar can result in problems with their teeth.